 - 1. On the Service button of the WebManager, click Stop Cluster. - 2.
 On the Service button of the WebManager, click Stop Mirror Agent. - 3.
+Insert a floppy disk into the floppy disk drive of the server that is specified as a master server by the Builder. - 4.
 Insert the floppy disk in the server specified as the master server when you created the configuration data by using the Builder.
 Do either (A) or (B) depending on the floppy disk type you have saved the data by the Builder: - (A) If you created the configuration data on a Linux computer, run the following command with the -l option: